luzk-emory/Deep-Reinforcement-Learning/p3_collab-compet/Report.md

 ### Ideas for Future Work

-1. The most straiforward way is to try increasing the number of neural network layers and the number of nodes in each layer, or fine-tune other hyper parameters.
+1. One straiforward way to go is to try increasing the number of neural network layers and the number of nodes in each layer, or fine-tune other hyper parameters.
 2. My current implementation is a minimum departure from singe agent DDPG, where the agents only share the memory buffer.
 Maybe one can try other variants of MADDPG where the agents share
    - actor networks
    - critic networks